kick-cli/kick/examples/README.md

 We welcome additional examples!
 Please ensure your template:

-1. Has a complete `cutr.yaml` with good variable validation
+1. Has a complete `kick.yaml` with good variable validation
-2. Demonstrates useful cutr features (hooks, template settings, etc.)
+2. Demonstrates useful kick features (hooks, template settings, etc.)
 3. Includes a README explaining what the template does
 4. Works end-to-end without manual intervention
 5. Follows Go and general best practices